 “Imagining that this really complicated process is so old, and has operated in the same way for 3.2 billion years, I think is fascinating,” said lead author Eva Stüeken, who did the work as part of her UW doctoral research.
 “It suggests that these really complicated enzymes apparently formed really early, so maybe it’s not so difficult for these enzymes to evolve.”

-Genetic analysis of nitrogen-fixing enzymes have placed their origin at between 1.5 and 2.2 billion years ago.
+Genetic analysis of nitrogen-fixing enzymes has placed their origin at between 1.5 and 2.2 billion years ago.

 “This is hard evidence that pushes it back a further billion years,” Buick said.